serverless/blog/posts/2017-01-30-serverless-v1.6.0.md

 ---
-title: OpenWhisk support, Python for invoke local in Serverless Framework v1.6
+title: Introducing OpenWhisk support, Python for invoke local in Serverless Framework v1.6
-description: OpenWhisk support, Python for invoke local in the Serverless Framework v1.6 release.
+description: Launching multi-provider support with the OpenWhisk provider plugin, Python for invoke local in the Serverless Framework v1.6 release.
 date: 2017-01-30
 layout: Post
 authors: